TJTomas/DSPS_TTomaszewski/HW6/README.md

 TJ Tomaszewski
 Jarrod Bieber
 # Breakdown of work
-Jarrod and I only worked together for a portion of the assignment.
+Jarrod and I worked together for a portion of the assignment.
 We worked closely together on the creation of everything up to figure 5, with him helping me especially with the creation of figure 4.
-However, for homeowrk part 3 (the BPL model), we diverged and did those parts fairly separately.
-He helped me get a tiertiary understanding of task 2, but other than that we worked separately.
-We didn't speak to eachother much about the captions for the plots since.
+I reviewed all of his work and pointed out a few coding errors and mistakes with his plots, and a few misunderstandings with captions.
+However, for homeowrk part 3 part 3 (the BPL model), we did those parts fairly separately.
+All captions were done independently though with minimal feedback from one another.